Guidelines for Sharing in Classic/Basic

 - Foot Disorder and Bunions—Shareable.
 During the first three years of membership, the statement described in Section VII.D may be required.

-- Genetic Defect—Shareable when at least one of these is true:
+- Genetic Disorders—Shareable when at least one of these is true:

 - Neither the condition nor a symptom of the condition was discovered until after membership had begun;